sirtrottimus/hotdog-water/README.md

 # HatBot Dashboard

 Welcome to the HatBot Dashboard repository!
 This project is a comprehensive web-based dashboard for managing and monitoring HatBot, powered by Node.js for both frontend and backend development.
-The frontend utilizes Next.js, while the backend is built with Express.js.
+The front end utilizes Next.js, while the backend is built with Express.js.
 The frontend is hosted on Vercel, and the backend is deployed on a custom server.

 > **Note:** The internal project name for this project is "Hotdog Water".